Speech & Language Therapy

 Claire aims to be the link person who can liaise with staff at school, signpost families to other useful agencies and support referrals to relevant agencies for them so they can access all the support they need.

 Claire is also available to offer careers advice and information to young people in addition to support for transition planning for young people and their families.
+We are delighted that Kay Owen has joined Claire in the Young Person & Family Support team to further strengthen the support offered,

 Health & Well-being